Small Area Grasses We Want to Run Across

 One note about some mow free grass seed mixes is that they have an herbicidal effect, meaning that they naturally deal with undesirable undergrowth.
 If a simple-to-care-for green lawn is preferred, no mow options should be considered.

 A motivated mastermind become entrepreneur has developed a brand of no-mow grass seed that continues to receive rave reviews.
-He named it after his mother and many say it is a Pearl of a product.
+He named it after his mother and many say it is a pearl of a product.
 Considered a jewel in freedom fighters for lawns it has become a gem in the string of options that the little lawn movement brags about.

-Dwarf Mondo is Something Worth Monkeying With
+Dwarf Mondo is Something Worth Monkeying Around With

 How does mowing once a year sound?
 With some neat varieties to choose from dwarf mondos are a super-duper choice for replacing a lawn area that must be mowed frequently.
 Its usefulness for health issues is a neat study, but its use in borders, pots, and to fill in lawns is better known.

-Evergreen, the dwarf mondo’s name speaks for its size.
+An evergreen, the dwarf mondo’s name speaks for its size.
 Its varieties grow in compact clumps that will intertwine and choke out weeds, seeding itself profusely.
 It can be a very economical choice for homeowners who already have a pot or a stand because it transplants so easily.

 This little plant also works hard for those who go to a zero lawn alternative because it is another grass that is pretty in pots.
 Homeowners and renters can enjoy its charms even in cold areas if the plantings are in containers that can be brought indoors during frosty seasons.